Tailgating Accident Lawyers in Augusta

 If you already gave the insurance company a statement, don’t worry.
 Your case isn’t lost.
 Many other people in your position have made this same mistake before.
 Contact a lawyer as soon as you can to put your case on the right path forward.

-Have you been injured in a rear-ended collision?
+Were you injured in a tailgating car accident?
 Are insurance companies trying desperately to make you settle?
 Are you losing wages while accruing expensive bills as a result of your accident?

-If you or a loved one were a victim of a rear-ended collision, contact Chris Hudson & Associates today for a free consultation about your case.
+If you or a loved one were a victim of a tailgating collision, contact a car accident lawyer from Chris Hudson Law Group today for a free consultation about your case.
 We care about each client, and we have the experience and drive to fight for the compensation you deserve.
-Call our car accident attorneys at 706-863-6600 so we can answer all your questions, and start building your case.
+Call us at (706) 863-6600 so we can answer all your questions, and start building your case.